ManuelaRunge/ManuelaRunge.github.io/_talks/2019-ASTMH.md

 ---
-title: "Modelling the role of anopheles funestus in an east-african setting where insecticide-treated nets are already widely used but malaria transmission persists"
+title: "Modelling the role of An. funestus in an east-african setting where insecticide-treated nets are already widely used but malaria transmission persists"
 collection: talks
 type: "Poster"
 permalink: /talks/2019-ASTMH